suryaajis/suryaajis/README.md

 ###

-<p align="left">My name is Surya Aji and I'm a Tech Enthusiast, from Indonesia</p>

-###

-<h2 align="left">🧑🏻‍💻About me:</h2>

-###

-<p align="left">✨ I'm a fullstack javascript developer that have built a few projects by myself and some with a team.
+<p align="left">✨ My name is Surya Aji and I'm a Tech Enthusiast, from Indonesia.
+I'm a fullstack javascript developer that have built a few projects by myself and some with a team.
 Have background as lecturer and administrator.
-Interest to learn new knowledge, experience, and skills for self-development. <br/> let's make something amazing together! 📚</p>
+Interest to learn new knowledge, experience, and skills for self-development. let's make something amazing together! 📚</p>

 ###